banq/jivejdon/readme.md

 Event Sourcing
 ==============================
-Posting a message is a event, modifying the last reply post status for one thread.
+Posting a message is a event, modifying the last replies status for one thread.

 ![avatar](./doc/es.png)

-How to get the the last reply post status for one thread?we must iterate all posted events collection.
+How to get the the last replies status for one thread?we must iterate all posted events collection.

 JiveMessage is a posted events collection database table, with a SQL select we can get the last message posted event: